-Paul Richards is a businessman and seaplane enthusiast, so when the opportunity arose for him to purchase ownership of a seaplane float manufacturer, it was a perfect fit.
-With a loan from Coastal Enterprises Inc. (CEI) and an investment from a Maine-based private equity group, Paul purchased Clamar Floats, in 2018 and relocated Clamar’s manufacturing operations from Canada to Maine.
+Paul Richards is a businessman and seaplane enthusiast, so when the opportunity arose for him to purchase a seaplane float manufacturer, it was a perfect fit.
+With a loan from Coastal Enterprises Inc. (CEI) and an investment from a Maine-based private equity group, Paul acquired Clamar Floats and relocated Clamar’s manufacturing operations from Canada to Maine.

-The new location in TechPlace on Brunswick Landing, which includes a world-class shared composites facility, was ideal.
-Clamar was a well-established brand with a strong customer base.
+The company’s new location in TechPlace, on Brunswick Landing, includes a world-class shared composites facility.
+As a well-established brand with a strong customer base, Clamar was poised for growth.
 There was just one problem: none of the company’s Canadian workers wanted to relocate.
 How do you build a company, let alone a seaplane float, without employees?

 Trained composite technicians are hard to come by in Maine and the lack of workforce presented a serious challenge for Clamar.
-The Maine Composite Alliance estimates that there are roughly 80-100 vacant composite related positions in Maine.
+The Maine Composite Alliance estimates that there are roughly 80-100 vacant composite-related positions in Maine.
 Clamar’s hand-crafted floats require expert knowledge to manufacture, and with a change in ownership, quality is essential.
-One slipup could tarnish Calmar’s reputation.
+One slipup could tarnish Clamar’s reputation.

 The CEI Workforce Solutions team stepped in to help Paul search for qualified composite technicians.
 After an initial discussion with CEI about the nature of the jobs and the competitive recruiting environment, Clamar decided to raise its starting wage by $2/hour.
 While wages are important, Paul also recognized that employees thrive when they feel empowered to make decisions about how they do their jobs.
 During the recruitment process – starting with the tone of the job descriptions and the style of the candidate interviews, Paul clearly communicated that Clamar offers a fair and engaging environment.
 Right away, Clamar found two veterans, trained in airplane maintenance.
 One more composite technician gave Paul the team he needed to start making their first floats, chipping away at the large backlog of work that accrued while the company changed locations.